0chain/zboxcli/README.md

 - `--remotepath`, `--allocation`
 - `--authticket`

-Downloaded file will be in the localpath specified.
+Downloaded file will be in the location specified by the `localpath` argument.

 ## Update